Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Bill Davis was not the only senior management figure in British Leyland warning its workforce that greater effort needed to be made after a dire year of industrial strife, particularly in the components industry.
 However, his appeals went unheeded.
 The Conservative Government had now revealed its plans to reform industrial relations and protest strikes abounded in addition to the strikes afflicting Triumph over lay off pay.

 On 9 December, 350 workers were laid off in Coventry because of a shortage of car bodies caused by a protest strike at Speke against the proposed Industrial Relations Bill.
 The Coventry Shops Stewards called out 8000 manual workers on strike.
 It cost the firm 600 cars urgently needed to meet deliveries held up by the GKN-Sankey strike more than two months before.

 A spokesman for the Shop Stewards said: ‘We have done this before and we intend to do it again until British Leyland falls into line with other car firms and introduces a proper system of lay-off pay.’

 Saving money ended up costing BLMC a fortune

 British Leyland was finding out that trying to save money to stay in business was costing them a fortune, thanks to the militancy of the very people they had been created to help.

-The biggest advocate of this was no less than former STI General Manager George Turnbull, now Managing Director of the Austin-Morris division.
+The biggest advocate of this was no less than former Standard-Triumph International General Manager George Turnbull, now Managing Director of the Austin Morris division.

 Triumph Puma makes way for Rover P10